Bike Accident Attorneys National Network

 Contact Ben Dodge to see if the bicycle crash lawyers at Bike Accident Attorneys (BAA) can help.
 Unlike other lawyers who attempt to represent cyclists, our BAA lawyers actually ride and race their bicycles as well as appear and win in court.
 Most attorneys are just pencil pushers.
 We are court room litigators who are passionate about riding our bikes and we have associated local counsel in other states to allow us to help you in your state.
 Based on our expertise and experience we have also been admitted in other states to appear in court for our bicycle crash clients on a case by case basis.
-We can help you get the quality help you need in your state.
-Contact Ben Dodge now to see how a qualified bicycle lawyer can protect your rights.
-Ben is an Arizona licensed bicycle lawyer.
-He can help locate a qualified lawyer for you in North Carolina at no charge.
-His experience and vast network connections of qualified bicycle litigation lawyers is something he willing shares for free to any cyclist who needs help.
-Contact Ben today and lets help figure out a qualified lawyer closest to your location.
+We can help you directly or ensure that you get the quality help you need in your state.
+Contact Ben Dodge now to see how we can protect your rights.

 3 Tips on Choosing the Best Bicycle Crash Lawyer and Avoid Being Scammed